wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 #### Configure the tile to use the load balancer for the Wavefront Proxy
 1. Enter the `Resource Configuration` tab for that tas2to tile in your Opsman config.
-2. Click on `Wavefront Proxy Configuration` in the left column.
+2. In the left column, click **Wavefront Proxy Configuration**.
 3. Enter `http:${load_balancer_name}`,
-using the load balancer or backend service name from the initial setup.
+   where load_balancer_name is the load balancer or backend service name from the initial setup.
-4. Run `Apply Changes` on the tile.
-   You may want to hold off until after the next steps.
+4. Apply the changes to the tile and wait until the process completes.

 #### Configure the tile's telegraf instance to send traffic to the load balancer
 By default,
 the Telegraf instance inside the tile will still use BOSH dns.
 If you want Telegraf's requests to the Proxy to go through the load balancer, you will also need to configure this.
-1. Go to the `Telegraf Agent Config` tab for the tile.
+1. Click the **Telegraf Agent Config** tab for the tile.
-2. Click on `Yes` under `Advanced Options`.
+2. Under **Advanced Options**, click **Yes**.
-3. Enter the URL and Port for your load balancer in the `Custom Proxy URL` and `Custom Proxy Port` fields.
+3. In the **Custom Proxy URL** and **Custom Proxy Port** fields, enter the URL and port number for your load balancer.
-4. Run `Apply Changes` on the tile.
+4. Apply the changes to the tile.

 ## Learn More!